microsoft/vscode-essentials/docs/en/07-more-than-code.md

 ## Going Beyond Code Editing

 VS Code has built-in support for _Markdown_, which allows formatting documents using a text syntax that is easy to read and write.
-Beyond syntactic highlighting and preview (accessible via `Maj+Ctrl+V` or `Maj+Cmd+V` on Mac), the support for this language offers much more than just simple document formatting.
+Beyond syntactic highlighting and preview (accessible via `Maj+Ctrl+V` or `Maj+Cmd+V` on Mac), the support for this language offers much more than simple document formatting.

 ### Documentation and Diagrams